InyextcionES/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 **Special AMD Note**: Due to how macOS builds USBs, they **must** be defined somewhere in the ACPI tables.
 For some reason, many AMD boards just forget to do this and users end up with a lot of broken USB ports.
 There is a fix but it involves manually adding the ports to the [DSDT or SSDT](https://dortania.github.io/USB-Map-Guide/).

-**Special Asus 400 series note**: Thanks to Asus breaking the ACPI spec, you'll need to use [SSDT-RHUB](https://dortania.github.io/Getting-Started-With-ACPI/) to reset your ports.
+**Special Asus 400 series note**: Thanks to Asus breaking the ACPI spec, you'll need to use [SSDT-RHUB](https://dortania.github.io/Getting-Started-With-ACPI/) para resetear tus puertos.

 ---